skeeto/skeeto.github.com/_posts/2013-09-03-Leaving-Gmail-Behind.markdown

 both started in 2009.
 I initially reached for mu4e.
 Compared to notmuch, it follows Emacs idioms more closely.
 For example, the e-mail listing is oriented around a mark and execute paradigm, like a dired buffer.
-After an initial glace, it felt more integrated.
+After an initial glance, it felt more integrated.

 Unfortunately, mu4e is still not mature enough for real productive use, making it far too risky for e-mail.
 I found out the hard way that